massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

         --location $location
     ```

 1. Now that a namespace is created, you need to create a queue to hold the messages.
-Run the following command to create a queue named **myQueue**.
+Run the following command to create a queue named **myqueue**.

     ```bash
     az servicebus queue create --resource-group $resourceGroup \